 Don't believe that you need a designer for your website?
 Check out this website design of LonelyPlanet.com.

-Fortunately, the website design went through a huge revamp which was necessary. ;-)
+Fortunately, the website design went through a huge revamp which, in my opinion, was absolutely necessary. ;-)

 Create a Work of Art (through experience)